 Statistically, Chlamydia remains one of the most prevalent sexually transmitted infections in the United Kingdom, with about 10% confirmed diagnoses out of the total tested in 2018.
 The young population aged between 15-24 years make up the majority of the infected population.
-In women, the symptoms and signs of Chlamydia do not show in its early stages; thereby making it a very dangerous infection because the absence of any visible symptom gives the infection the chance to spread to other place and cause serious damage and complications.
+In women, the symptoms and signs of Chlamydia do not show in its early stages; thereby making it a very dangerous infection because the absence of any visible symptom gives the infection the chance to spread to other places and cause serious damage and complications.

 What are the signs of Chlamydia in women?